 Once you have your mentor, have them review your development plan.
 Remember, you did this in pencil, right?
 Now is the time to adjust!
 Since they've been down the path before, they might have some additional suggestions for your development plan.
 After you have reviewed the plan with them, set up check-in points with your mentor so they can help hold you accountable and help with troubleshooting when you get stuck.

-One final thought on mentors: a little appreciation goes a long way.
+One final thought on mentors: A little appreciation goes a long way.
 Don't forget to send thank you notes, emails, and pick up the tab for coffee every now and again.
-This person has the potential to connect you to others in your field; you want to show them you are a good candidate for recommendation.
+This person is giving you the gift of their time, wisdom and experience and they have the potential to connect you to others in your field.
+You want to show them grattitude and reaffirm that you are a good candidate for recommendation.

 3. Volunteer and take on part-time work